ashleyjek/WhaleWatch/README.md

 * Thursday/Friday - Set up skeleton, researched ways to execute project, started on CSS (background, header, and main body template).

-* Friday - Focused on implementing code to ensure website dynamically renders correct info based on the currently active tab.
+* Friday - Focused on implementing code to ensure correct info is rendered based on active tab.

 * Saturday/Sunday - Added region maps, implemented line graphs using chart.js, and finished basic facts sections.

-* Monday - Incorporated whale illustrations and included a toggle feature to map to switch between text and a map.
+* Monday - Incorporated whale illustrations and included a toggle feature to map to switch between text and map.

 * Tuesday - Worked on including personal links, audio, and fixed GitHub deployment to correctly render all images.